jinglescode/devotions/_posts/bsf-genesis/2020-09-22-bsf-genesis-lesson05-day2.md

 **What do you learn from the repeated phrases about God and mankind?** `became the father of`, `had other sons and daughters` and `lived a total of ... years` were repeated.
 We know that God is keeping these people, are dwelling among them, and sustaining their next generation.

 **What stands out to you about Enoch?
-(See Hebrews 11:5-6; Jude 1:14-15.)** He was the only one specifically mentioned that he walked faithfully with God, and God took him away.
+(See Hebrews 11:5-6; Jude 1:14-15.)** Enoch was the only one specifically mentioned that he walked faithfully with God, and God took him away.
 He did not experience death.

-**What does it mean to walk faithfully with God?** Devoted to God in our time and thoughts.
+**What does it mean to walk faithfully with God?** Devoted to God in our time and our thoughts.
 In faith, complete surrender of our life to God.

 **How would you describe your walk with God?** In practice, I'm devoting my time to seek God.
 But I have to evaluate my heart's condition and motive, whether I am like Abel or Cain.